-5.5.0.1 Indication of a selected PLMN
+5.5.0.1 Indication of a selected PLMN using PLMN INdex

 A mobile station supporting network sharing shall indicate the selected PLMN to the network when sending an upper layer PDU using a foreign TLLI or a random TLLI (see 3GPP TS 23.003) address for this transmission.
 The mobile station shall set the value of the Selected PLMN Index field in the first RLC data block used to transfer the PDU (see sub-clauses 10.4.14 and 10.4.14a.) to whichever of the following was the most recently received: